 Act like a local instead: buy some beers and a hot dog from the inexpensive hot dog cart and sit at the canal.

-In summer, one sees the tourists at the outdoor cafes and restaurants and the Danes with their legs dangling over the canal sipping their cans of beer.More Info (click to expand)
+In summer, one sees the tourists at the outdoor cafes and restaurants and the Danes with their legs dangling over the canal sipping their cans of beer.More Info (click to show all)

 10. Eat Smørrebrød